 7. Vitamin Deficiency

 A deficiency vitamins may affect the taste buds and enlarge it and reduce its sensations.
-The deficiency of following vitamins are the root cause of swelling.
+The deficiency of following vitamins are the root cause of the swelling.

 The below vitamins are responsible for the taste sensations.
 A deficiency of these vitamins can cause swollen taste buds and reduce our sensation.